Non-Kahler Ricci flow singularities modeled on Kahler-Ricci solitons: Introduction

 We clarify the relationship between K\"ahler geometries and the [$\mc S^2\tilde\times\mc S^2$]-warped Berger geometries in Section~\ref{SingularityModel}.
 Also in that section, we provide some background information about the blowdown soliton.

-In the remainder of this paper, we prove a sequence of Lemmata and Corollaries that combine to establish the following result:
+In the remainder of this work, we prove a sequence of Lemmata and Corollaries that combine to yield an \emph{almost complete} proof --- modulo two technical conjectures discussed below --- of the following result:

-\begin{main} There exists a nonempty open set of non-K\"ahler metrics on $\mc S^2\tilde\times\mc S^2$ (contained in the [$\mc S^2\tilde\times\mc S^2$]-warped Berger class, and satisfying the Closeness Assumptions) such that any Ricci flow solution originating from this set has the following properties: \begin{enumerate} \item Inequalities (a)--(d) in the Closeness Assumptions are preserved by the flow. \item The solution develops a Type-I singularity at $T<\infty$, with $|\mc S^2_-(T)|=0$. \item Every blow-up sequence $\big(\mc S^2\tilde\times\mc S^2,G_k(t),p\big)$ with $p\in\mc S^2_-$ subconverges to a K\"ahler singularity model that is the blowdown shrinking soliton $(\mc L^2_{-1},h)$. \end{enumerate} \end{main}
+\begin{main} There exists a nonempty open set of non-K\"ahler metrics on $\mc S^2\tilde\times\mc S^2$ (contained in the [$\mc S^2\tilde\times\mc S^2$]-warped Berger class, and satisfying the Closeness Assumptions) such that any Ricci flow solution originating from this set has the following properties: \begin{enumerate} \item Inequalities (a)--(d) in the Closeness Assumptions are preserved by the flow. \item The solution develops a Type-I singularity at $T<\infty$, with $|\mc S^2_-(T)|=0$.\footnote{We denote the area of either exceptional fiber at any time $t\in[0,T]$ by $|\mc S^2_\pm(t)|$.}